nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 **But let's go step by step - how did this all start?**

 Back in the days in 2022, when I started working at [Fraunhofer IAO](https://www.morgenstadt.de/de/ueberuns/team.html), I took over a project called the [Nighttime Innovation Network](https://digitalakademie-bw.de/startschuss-innovationsnetzwerk-nachtkultur/) from a former colleague - a series of workshops aimed at resolving conflicts between different interest groups in urban nights.

-Even my city's first night mayor participated.
-Due to my former engagements as waiter, bartender and kitchen helper at Wagenhallen Stuttgart, and some of my volunteering activities, I had hands-on experience on how nightculture can look like and the issues that may arise.
+Due to my former engagements as waiter, bartender and kitchen helper at [Wagenhallen Stuttgart](https://wagenhallen.de/) Stuttgart, and some of my volunteering activities, I had hands-on experience on how nightculture can look like from *both ends* and the issues that may arise.
+Now in this workshop, even my city's first night mayor participated.
 All was pretty exciting for me!

 The workshops (all online due to Covid-aftermath) [followed a consistent structure](https://drive.google.com/file/d/1NNyccauycP9rLKWHcROoYFiSQzGsh395/view?usp=sharing): Intro done by me, then breakout sessions in different groups, then discussion in big group.